-For this practical your lab book will be assessed and the mark will contribute towards Prelims.
-You are also required to write a report of this practical which will be assessed formatively - feedback will be given but the assessment of the report will not contribute to Prelims.
-General guidance for the keeping of lab books and the writing of reports is provided separately.
+For this practical your lab book will be assessed, and the mark will contribute towards Prelims.
+You are also required to write a report of this practical which will be assessed formatively - feedback will be given but the assessment of this report will not contribute to Prelims.